ondra-prochazka/a-3d-mountain-map/docs/index.md

 <br/>

-## The FOSS4G 2019 NA talk
+## The FOSS4G 2019 talk

-This website has been created to accompany my talk "Visual Hierarchies in 3D cartography With VTS", first held at FOSS4G-NA 2019 in San Diego in April 2019.
+This website has been created to accompany my talk ["3D cartography (with vts-geospatial)"][41]{:target="_blank"}, held at FOSS4G in Bucharest in August 2019.
+An earlier version of the talk was held at FOSS4G-NA in San Diego in April 2019.

 In the talk, the map is created from scratch in a simple tutorial.
 Links to the configuration files and styles used in the tutorial are given below for a